rudderlabs/rudder-sdk-js/README.md

 **Setup**
 ```
 // Script load start for working in browser env
+// Place the below snippet in the <header> section in your html.
 <script  type="text/javascript">
 	analytics = window.analytics = [];
+	/*
+	"load"     :  loads analytics.js with your write key.
+	"page"     :  to keep track whenever a user visits a page.
+	"track"    :  to keep track of user actions, like purchase, signup.
+	"identify" :  to associate userId with traits.
+	"reset"    :  resets the userId and traits.
+	For further reference of these apis, please refer Segment spec https://segment.com/docs/sources/website/analytics.js/
+	*/
 	var  methods = [
-		"load", // loads analytics.js with your write key.
-		"page", // to keep track whenever a user visits a page
-		"track", // to keep track of user actions, like purchase, signup
-		"identify", // to associate userId with traits
-		"reset" // resets the userId and traits.
+		"load",
+		"page",
+		"track",
+		"identify",
+		"reset"
 	];

 	for (var i=0; i<methods.length; i++) {